wujun4code/docs-en/views/rtm-guide.md

 Once connected, clients can send and receive messages, which are tied to a specific Conversation object.

-the following codes show how to create a conversation and send a text message:
+the following code show how to create a conversation and send a text message:

 ```js
 // choose 'Tom' as the unique id